 "Load Unchecked" will allow you to load a text file.
 Every effect in the text file will be unchecked in the tool.
 (Previously unchecked effects will remain unchecked.)

 Tip: For easy updating after each patch, save a list of the effects you always disable.
-When the next rolls around you can simply start the tool and load the previously saved list and the tool will uncheck all those effects for you.
+When the next patch rolls around you can simply start the tool and load the previously saved list and the tool will uncheck all those effects for you.

 Since there are thousands of effects, I also added filter functionality to the tool.